Canoe Tripping

 Specialty Trips

 Our whitewater and expedition trips are offered on a sign up basis for campers age 11 and up.
-These offer campers a new experience and to really see how much they can achieve.
+These offer your child a new experience and to really see how much they can achieve.
 Places are limited on these trips, and so more details and a link to sign up will get sent out to the parents of eligible campers in the spring.

 Whitewater canoe trips